the best ylang ylang essential oil for skin

 fifth layer: how we do it

 It’s no secret that we adore ylang ylang oil for skin.
-We use less intense but still wonderfully fragrant ylang ylang II essential oil in our lotus & lychee facial creme, a light yet highly moisturizing cream that includes lotus flower, lychee fruit, plum, and elderberry extracts.
+We use less the intense but still wonderfully fragrant ylang ylang II essential oil in our lotus & lychee facial creme, a light yet highly moisturizing cream that includes lotus flower, lychee fruit, plum, and elderberry extracts.

 Remember to never use an essential straight on the skin.
 Always use a carrier oil (such as almond or sunflower oil) to dilute the oil to 1% or less to avoid skin irritation.